 What are a few key benefits of working at VA?

 VA retirement benefits are very attractive, particularly for people who are thinking about lifelong VA careers.
-I have two small children and use the child care subsides.
 It is nice to have these key benefits.

 What story do you most often tell people about your work?

 I often tell people that VA is a leader in patient care and research.
 They don’t have to take my word for it — they can look at the evidence.
 For example, the HIV Care Continuum is a series of treatment steps from HIV diagnosis through successful treatment of the infection.
 The goal is to get as many people as possible diagnosed and into care, and then started on medication and virally suppressed.
 Compared with the nation’s healthcare system as a whole, data show VA has had more success in moving Veteran patients through the HIV care continuum.
 And this is just one example.
 I am very proud to work here!